arunsrin/arunsrin.mkdocs/home/heroes/stallman.md

 I sit strongly on the GPL side of the GPL vs MIT license debate.
-Software that use GPL licenses are like life forms that contain genes, in the sense that the license carries the promise that the software can evolve and take new forms, but continue to be open and accessible.
-MIT Licenses are doomed to failure, because they don't ensure their own survival in the same way.
+Software that use GPL licenses are like life forms that contain genes, in the sense that the license carries the promise that the software can evolve and take new forms, while continuing to be open and accessible.
+MIT-based Licenses don't ensure their own survival in the same way.

 I see Popper's [Paradox of Intolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance) as